mondora/handbook/README.md

 #### Letter Of Interdependence

-We believe with the idea that we are part of a system and, when it is required, others inside the company help others.
-We think we are all inter-connected.
-If you were thinking you can maintain a mate why don't you send a message in any form declaring that you can help and saying how you will improve.
-Don't forget to declare your commitment also in a timeframe.
+We believe that we are part of a system and, when it is required, people inside the company help each other: we believe that we are all interconnected.
+If you think that you could help out a teammate, you can send them a message in any form declaring that you wish help and explaining how this will make both of you improve.
+Don't forget to declare your commitment in a set timeframe.

 ### Taking care of the community